How to watch SpaceX use its historic rocket to launch 60 more Starlink satellites Friday

 SpaceX will stream the entire thing via the feed above, starting at about 10 minutes before launch.

-Discuss: How to watch SpaceX's historic rocket launch more Starlink satellites Friday
+Discuss: How to watch historic SpaceX rocket launch more Starlink satellites Friday

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.